-THIS EMPLOYMENT AGREEMENT ("Agreement") dated August 15, 2018 ("Effective Date") is entered into by Newpark Resources, Inc. (the "Company"), a Delaware corporation, and Edward Chipman Earle (the "Executive") and is intended to incorporate and accurately reflect all prior negotiations, discussions, or agreements between the Parties.
+THIS EMPLOYMENT AGREEMENT ("Agreement") dated October 11, 2019 ("Effective Date") is entered into by Newpark Resources, Inc. (the "Company"), a Delaware corporation, and David Paterson (the "Executive") and is intended to incorporate and accurately reflect all prior negotiations, discussions, or agreements between the Parties.
 Executive and the Company may sometimes be referenced herein individually as "Party" or collectively as the "Parties."

-WHEREAS, the Company desires: a) to retain the services of Executive, initially, as a Vice President of the Company and Special Advisor to the Chief Executive Officer of the Company (the "CEO") and, thereafter, as a Vice President, General Counsel, Corporate Secretary, Chief Administrative Officer, and Chief Compliance Officer, as further outlined below; and b) for Executive to enter into certain restrictive covenants as set forth in this Agreement; all, in order to enhance shareholder value and grow the Company's business to its maximum potential; and
+WHEREAS, the Company desires: a) to retain the services of Executive as a Vice President of the Company and the President, Fluids Systems, as further outlined below; and b) for Executive to enter into certain restrictive covenants as set forth in this Agreement; all, in order to enhance shareholder value and grow the Company's business to its maximum potential;